-In addition to benefits for your Facebook engagement and growing a potential client base, there are benefits to the SEO of your website by boosting posts on Facebook.
+In addition to benefits for your Facebook engagement and growing a potential client base, there are indirect benefits to your SEO as an outcome of boosting posts on Facebook.

 - You are connecting your content with your target audience.
 Writing content is great, but if people are not reading then the benefit is minimised.
 Reaching the right audience with your content is an advantage to your business.

 - Usability signals.
 Google gives more ‘weight’ to user based signals including how long your readers spend on your site and how many pages they visit while they’re there.
 When you create great content that solves specific problems, the click-through rates increase.
 This, in turn, creates a positive feedback mechanism for your SEO campaign.

 - You are sending a concentrated quantity of traffic to the article.
 The traffic produces good usability signals, which again is a positive reinforcement to Google.
 This benefits how well your article ranks.
 Boosting a post on Facebook gets your article ‘out there’!